artiomtz/Folder_Info/README.md

 - Unit testing
 - Investigate more scenarios like permissions, hidden files, etc.
 - Check performance with larger input - Scalability
-- Verify required accuracy of results
+- Verify the required accuracy of results

 <br/>